bielawskab/Newsgroups-Classification/README.md

 # Newsgroups-Classification
 ## Overview
-This project is dedicated to classifying newsgroups.
+This project is dedicated to classifying newsgroups using simple unidirectional multilayer neural network, logistic regression.
 It includes comprehensive steps from data analysis to model training and evaluation.

 ## Contents
 1. Data Analysis: Initial exploration and analysis of the dataset.